andiahmadysp/andiahmadysx/README.md

 **`Just only human (Developer/Designer/Fighter)`**

 I'm a junior full stack developer who spends my day in front of the screen, just studying and learning.
-And i'm just a Noob who just started wondering how things work.
+And i'm a Noob who just started wondering how things work.

 ---